-xx.36.070 Frequently Flooded Areas.
+xx.36.070 Frequently Flooded Areas

 - A. Applicability.
-This Section shall apply to all areas of Special Flood Hazard within the jurisdiction of Pend Oreille County. - B. Purpose. - 1.
-The purpose of this Section is to: - a.
-Protect human life and health; - b.
-Minimize expenditure of public money and costly flood control and flood relief projects; - c.
-Minimize prolonged business interruptions; - d.
-Minimize damage to public facilities and utilities such as water mains, electric, telephone and sewer lines, streets, and bridges located in areas of special flood hazard; - e.
-Help maintain a stable tax base by providing for the sound use and development of areas of special flood hazard so as to minimize future flood damages;
+This Section shall apply to all areas of Special Flood Hazard within the jurisdiction of Pend Oreille County. - B. Statement of Purpose It is the purpose of this code to promote the public health, safety, and general welfare; reduce the annual cost of flood insurance; and minimize public and private losses due to flood conditions in specific areas by provisions designed to: - 1.
+Protect human life and health; - 2.
+Minimize expenditure of public money for costly flood control projects; - 3.
+Minimize the need for rescue and relief efforts associated with flooding and generally undertaken at the expense of the general public; - 4.
+Minimize prolonged business interruptions; - 5.
+Minimize damage to public facilities and utilities, such as water and gas mains; electric, telephone, and sewer lines; and streets and bridges located in flood hazard areas - 6.
+Help maintain a stable tax base by providing for the sound use and development of flood hazard areas so as to minimize blight areas caused by flooding; - 7.
+Notify potential buyers that the property is in a Special Flood Hazard Area; - 8.
+Notify those who occupy flood hazard areas that they assume responsibility for their actions; and - 9.
+Participate in and maintain eligibility for flood insurance and disaster relief. - C. Methods of Reducing Flood Losses In order to accomplish its purposes, methods and provisions are provided for: